mcci-catena/bootloader/README.md

 ## Introduction

+The MCCI&reg; STM32L0 bootloader allows robust field updating STM32L0 systems with public-key authentication of the firmware images.
+Although it is *not* a "secure bootloader" in the commonly accepted sense, it is a robust bootloader in the following sense:

+- The bootloader will atomically update firmware from one image to another, while running unattended in the field.
+- Barring physical access to the device, the bootloader will not install images that have not been signed by the trusted private key.
+- Barring physical access to the device, and provided the bootloader has been write protected in the STM32L0 option registers, the bootloader will not launch an application whose image has been corrupted.
+- The code is simple and easily audited.
+- The cryptographic code is identically the simple and auditable public-domain TweetNaCl package, without any source changes.
+- It allows the system engineer to provision a fallback image that can be used in case the application image is corrupt; this image can be write protected.

+Its hardware requirements are modest.
+Beyond an STM32L0 CPU, it requires an external storage device large enough to store the fallback image and the update image.
+The bootloader itself is 10k, though we allow up to 20k for future growth.

+The bootloader requires a 64-byte header in the application image consisting of metadata about the application; this appears in page zero of the application image, immediately after the interrupt vectors.
+The bootloader also requires that a hash plus a signature be appended to the image; this data requires 128 bytes.

-The MCCI&reg; STM32L0 bootloader gets control from the ST boot loader, and handles various administrative tasks prior to transferring control to the application program.
+The bootloader operates by interposing itself between the ST bootloader and the application.
+When it gets control from the boot loader, it does the following.

+- The bootloader image is validated.
 - The program flash application image is validated.
 - If the application is valid and if no firmware update has been requested, it is launched.
 - If a firmware update has been requested, the update image is checked on SPI flash.
 If valid, and properly signed, the application image is copied to program flash.
 If successful, the update request is cleared, and the application is launched.
 - If the application is invalid, and the update image is invalid, the fallback image is checked.
 If valid and properly signed, the fallback image is copied to program flash.
 If successful, the application is launched.

-During the boot sequence, the watchdog is kept up to date (if enabled), etc.
+(See [Bootloader States](#bootloader-states) for a more complete discussion.)

 The boot sequence runs at the 32 MHz clock rate.